Outcomes and Information

-Please also view our Health Technologies page for documentation about our Competitive Admissions policies.
+Please also view our Health Technologies Division page for documentation about our Competitive Admissions policies.

-Please contact Mr. Barrett, Ms. Cochran or Ms. Shugars prior to scheduling pre-requisite classes for details about the program and the competitive admissions process.
+Please contact Ms. Bowman, Ms. Cochran, or Ms. Shugars prior to scheduling pre-requisite classes for details about the program and the competitive admissions process.
 The application and testing deadline is mid-August each year and new programs begin spring semester (January).